 For more than 20 years, outside of the CSUSB community, Nerren worked as a public relations, marketing and photography professional including as the president of her own public relations firm, Felten Media Services.
 In this capacity, she served as PR and marketing director for multiple law firms, and she was also the publicist for a major national autism nonprofit for many years.
 Her work led her to serve clients in sports, entertainment, media, the arts, event, nonprofit, publishing and professional services.

-Nerren served for many years as a contributing photojournalist for the Orange County Register and the Los Angeles Daily News Group, and later as a high-end event and executive portrait photographer in addition to running her PR firm.
+Nerren also served as a contributing photojournalist for the Orange County Register and the Los Angeles Daily News Group, with a daily readership of over 800,000 homes.
+Later, she served as a high-end event and executive portrait photographer in addition to running her PR firm.

-Nerren is an avid cyclist and is heavily involved in the autism nonprofit and behavioral health community with past and current service on the Autism Speaks Parent Advisory Board to Children’s Hospital Los Angeles, on the executive committee of the Riverside County Special Education Local Plan Area as public information officer and legislative chair, as a founding board member of The Miracle Project national nonprofit, as the communications chair and publicist of the Los Angeles, Orange County, Santa Barbara and San Diego Autism Speaks Walks, and on the Stakeholder Committee for CalABA, the state governing body for behavior analysts in the state of California providing services to individuals with autism and other developmental and behavioral needs.
+In the community, Nerren is heavily involved in the autism nonprofit and behavioral health community with past and current service on: the Autism Parent Advisory Board to Children’s Hospital Los Angeles; the executive committee of the Riverside County Special Education Local Plan Area as Public Information Officer and Legislative Chair; as a founding board member of The Miracle Project national nonprofit; as the communications chair of the Los Angeles, Orange County, Santa Barbara and San Diego Autism Walks; and on the Stakeholder Committee and Diversity Special Interest Group for CalABA, the state governing body for behavior analysts in the state of California providing services to individuals with autism and other developmental and behavioral needs.